 If you are thinking about an Ombre version, be sure to check out the Kona Palates.
 The color coordination is already done for you!
 (I love a good ombre, that may be my next version.)

-Download the Simple Basket Weave Quilt Pattern / Template
+Where Do I Get the Simple Basket Weave Quilt Pattern / Template?

 Easy Basket Weave Quilt Information: